Karl-Gunnar Björklund

 Karl-Gunnar "Kalle" Björklund (born 2 December 1953) is a Swedish former football player and coach.
 He has served as coach in several clubs in Scandinavia.
 As a player, Björklund earned 14 caps for Sweden, and the midfielder won Allsvenskan with Östers IF three times.
 He is the father of Joachim Björklund.

-Player career
+Playing career

 Born in Växjö, Björklund started playing football in the local club Växjö Norra IF, before he moved to Östers IF as a youth-player.
 He won Allsvenskan with the club in 1978, 1980 and 1981.
 In total he played 215 matches and scored 24 goal for Östers IF.
 He later played for IFK Värnamo, where he played 20 matches and scored two goals.
 Björklund was capped 14 times and scored one goal while playing for Sweden.